hphelion/documentation/upload-publish-partner-images135.md

 ### Uploading an image ### {#publishGlanceCreate}
 When you upload your image, you must [define/set the required attributes and property](#publishReqsDeploy).
 To upload an image, follow the instructions below.

 **Note:** The `architecture` property you set and the attributes you define, allow you to upload and boot your image.
-If you want to use the HP Helion Cloud management console, you must [set additional properties](#publishReqsDisplay).
+If you want to use the HP Helion Public Cloud management console, you must [set additional properties](#publishReqsDisplay).

 #### Glance client ####
 To upload your new image using the Glance `image-create` command: